ColdBox/coldbox-zero-to-hero/STEPS.md

 ```
 Now register and you will be automatically logged in.

-6.15 - Login incorrectly and you'll see an error message.
+6.15 - Login incorrectly and you'll see that the page is redirecting but not showing an error message.
-Use this snippet to make MessageBox prettier.
+Let's use this snippet to create an error message using MessageBox.

 6.15.1 - Add to ColdBox Config as its own struct
 ```